St James The Great

-Communications APCM Report / 2019
+Communications APCM Report 2020

 To consider how well St James communicates to our church community, formally through our church services, magazine, the PCC, notices, posters, flyers, website and informally through all our social events, including after-worship coffee, the welcome we offer new members of our congregation, new brides and grooms, baptismal families and the support we give to the bereaved.

-Over the year we have:
+During this very strange year we have:

-Managed all the email@example.com enquires.
+We have also continued to manage all the firstname.lastname@example.org enquires.